fraunhofer-izi/Braun_et_al_2024/README.md

 ## Singularity

-All scripts were developed in a Singularity image with Rstudio server.
+All scripts for the single-cell Analysis were developed in a Singularity image with Rstudio server.
 [See README](singularity/) in `./singularity/`.
+Viral integration and variant calling analysis was performed using the nf-core pipelines [https://nf-co.re/viralintegration/0.1.1/](https://nf-co.re/viralintegration/0.1.1/) and [https://nf-co.re/sarek/3.4.3/](https://nf-co.re/sarek/3.4.3/).
+A workflow for the WGS data including variant calling, reverse engineering of the cilta-cel vector sequence, and STAR alignment for integration site analysis is shown in `code/wgs/`

 ## Reproduction